laravel/jetstream-docs/2.x/features/teams.md

 ## Member Management

 Team members may be added and removed from a team via Jetstream's "Team Settings" view.
+By default, only team owners can manage team membership.
+This restriction is defined in the `App\Policies\TeamPolicy` class.
+Naturally, you are free to modify this policy as you see fit.

 ### Member Management Actions